 Shipwreck Treasure Museum Showcases 8,000 Artifacts

-The Shipwreck Treasure Museum is located in Charlestown, a village and port on the south coast of Cornwall.
+The Shipwreck Treasure Museum is located in Charlestown, a village and port on the south coast of Cornwall in England.
 The museum is a UNESCO World Heritage Site and well worth a leisurely half-day visit.
 The Shipwreck Treasure Museum offers a delightful excursion and window into the history of coastal Cornwall.

 Daniel Scholes, Museum Assistant Manager, gives us a virtual tour of the Shipwreck Treasure Museum, which features the largest private collection of shipwreck artifacts in Europe.
 In this conversation, Daniel walks us through two hundred years ago of Cornwall history, and how the tiny village of West Polmear with only nine residents and no harbor, evolved into a prosperous centre of commerce meriting UNESCO World Heritage status.